harlenlopez/QuikFix/README.md

 - This website captures user's favorite color, design that user wants and the type of business the employer owns.
 They are required to input this information during the registration page.
 Our goal is to utilize these claims to tailor each web page to the end user.

 ---

+## Policies

+- The website consists of user and admin roles to differentiate the right that user has on editing the product on the website.
+Admin will be given an access to delete, update and create product that will be shown on website.
+On other hand, user will be prohibited from accessing that admin page due to the policies in place.

+---

 ## Tools Used
 Microsoft Visual Studio Community 2019